JSJ splittings for all Artin groups

 \begin{rem}[Big chunk parabolics are retracts] Let $\Lambda$ be a big chunk of $\Gamma$.
 For every vertex $v\in \Gamma$ define $\rho(v)\in\Lambda$ to be the closest vertex in $\Gamma$ to $v$; such vertex is unique, because $\Lambda$ is a big chunk.
 Then mapping every generator $v$ to $\rho(v)$ gives a homomorphism $\rho\colon A_\Gamma\to A_\Lambda$ which is the identity on $A_\Lambda$. \end{rem}

-\begin{defn}[$J(\Gamma)$] Consider the bipartite graph $\mathcal{B}(\Gamma)$ defined as follows: \begin{itemize} \item $\mathcal{B}(\Gamma)$ has one black vertex for every big chunk, and one white vertex for every separating vertex of $\Gamma$.
+\begin{defn}[$J(\Gamma)$] Let $\Gamma$ be a finite, labelled, simplicial graph, and let $\mathcal{B}(\Gamma)$ be the bipartite graph defined as follows:\footnote{In graph theory, $\mathcal{B}(\Gamma)$ is known as the \emph{block-cut tree} of $\Gamma$.} \begin{itemize} \item $\mathcal{B}(\Gamma)$ has one black vertex for every big chunk, and one white vertex for every separating vertex of $\Gamma$.
 We denote black vertices by the corresponding big chunks, and white vertices by the corresponding vertices of $\Gamma$. \item If $v$ is a white vertex and $\Lambda$ is a black vertex, there is an edge $\{v,\Lambda\}$ if and only if $v\in \Lambda$. \end{itemize}

 Next, recall that a \emph{leaf} of $\Gamma$ is an edge one of whose endpoints, called the \emph{tip} of the leaf, has valence one.
 A leaf is \emph{even} or \emph{odd} according to the parity of its label; an even leaf is \emph{toral} if the label is $2$, and is \emph{braided} otherwise.
 Now let $\mathcal{B}'(\Gamma)$ be the graph obtained from $\mathcal{B}(\Gamma)$ as follows: \begin{itemize} \item glue a one-edge loop to each black vertex corresponding to a toral leaf; \item for every braided even leaf $\Lambda$, add a red vertex which is only adjacent to $\Lambda$. \end{itemize}